galantelab/fredy/README.md

 <!-- OVERVIEW -->
 ## Overview
-Freddie is an easy-to-use pipeline to identify, quantify and determine functionality of chimeric transcripts from RNA-Seq data.
-The pipepline uses well-established tools to assemble and quantify the transcriptome (StringTie2), predicting whether or not a transcript is coding by machine learning (RNASamba) and altering protein domains by comparison (HMMER and Python3 scripts).
+Freddie is a user-friendly pipeline designed to identify, quantify, and analyze chimeric transcripts from RNA-Seq data.
+The pipeline utilizes well-established tools such as StringTie2 for transcriptome assembly and quantification.
+In addition, machine learning algorithms provided by RNASamba are used to predict whether a transcript is coding.
+To further enhance the analysis, Freddie also incorporates HMMER and Python3 scripts to compare protein domains and identify potential alterations.
+With these tools, Freddie provides a comprehensive approach to chimeric transcript analysis that is both efficient and effective.

 <a href="https://github.com/rmercuri/freddie">
     <img src="images/Workflow.jpg" alt="Workflow" width="1800" height="500">